vargaseous/ur-scape/README.md

 # ur-scape

+This repository is an experimental fork maintained by Joshua Vargas (joshua.vargas@sec.ethz.ch) to coordinate the development of improvements to ur-scape.

 Support tool for planning and design of rapidly developing towns, cities and regions.
 Supported by Unity game-engine, ur-scape aims to improve stakeholder access to data and high-level analysis functions through an innovative data rendering format and an intuitive UI/UX concept.

 Development by Urban-Rural Systems (URS) (now known as [Agropolitan Territories](https://fcl.ethz.ch/research/food-and-territories/agropolitan-territories-of-monsoon-Asia.html)) at [Future Cities Laboratory (FCL)](https://fcl.ethz.ch/) with the support of the [Asian Development Bank (ADB)](https://www.adb.org/) and the [Swiss Secretariat for Economic Affairs (SECO)](http://www.seco.admin.ch).
 FCL was established by ETH Zürich and the National Research Foundation (NRF) in Singapore.